The H$_2^+$ molecular ion: low-lying states

 \subsection{Separation constant $A$}

-In developed perturbation theory so as to estimate the accuracy of the approximation \re{appr} for $X_0(\xi)$ and $Y_0(\eta)$, two expressions, one for each variable, for the separation constant are obtained $A_{n,\xi}\ $ and $ A_{n,\eta}$ (see Appendix and Eqs. \re{xA_n} and \re{yA_n}).
-However, the condition of consistency $A_{n, \xi}\ =\ A_{n,\eta}$ should be imposed.
+In developed perturbation theory so as to estimate the accuracy of the approximation \re{appr} for $X_0(\xi)$ and $Y_0(\eta)$, two expressions, one for each variable, for the separation constant are derived, $A_{n,\xi}\ $ and $ A_{n,\eta}$ (see Appendix and Eqs. \re{xA_n} and \re{yA_n}).
+They are not independent: the condition of consistency $A_{n, \xi}\ =\ A_{n,\eta}$ should be imposed.
 Table \ref{Aval} presents the separation constant for all considered states.
-For each $R$-value the first/second line correspond to $A_{\xi}$ /$A_{\eta}$ calculated with \re{xA_n} / \re{yA_n} compared to Marcela et al \cite{Mar:1971} (third row).
-It turns out that as a result of variational calculations the condition $A_{n,\xi}\ =\ A_{n,\eta}$ is fulfilled automatically, up to $\sim 8$ significant digits which is in agreement with those presented by Marcela et al \cite{Mar:1971}.
+For each $R$-value the first/second line correspond to $A_{\xi}$ /$A_{\eta}$ calculated with \re{xA_n} / \re{yA_n} compared to Madsen and Peek \cite{Mar:1971} (third row).
+It turns out that as a result of variational calculations the condition $A_{n,\xi}\ =\ A_{n,\eta}$ is fulfilled automatically, up to $\sim 8$ s. d. which is in agreement with those presented by Madsen and Peek \cite{Mar:1971}.
 Hence, there is no need to impose the equality condition.
-It is a reflection of the outstanding accuracy of the approximation (15).
+It is a reflection of the very high accuracy of the approximation (17).